-Fully Reloadedby David Koenig, staff writer
+Fully Reloadedby David Koenig, contributing writer

 After a decade’s absence, last week Disneyland shops once again began stocking toy guns.